Canner/wren-engine/ibis-server/README.md

 - Install [poetry](https://github.com/python-poetry/poetry) with version 1.7.1: `curl -sSL https://install.python-poetry.org | python3 - --version 1.7.1`
 - Install [casey/just](https://github.com/casey/just)
 - Install [pre-commit](https://pre-commit.com) hooks: `just pre-commit-install`

+### Modeling Core
+The modeling core is written in Rust and provides the Python adaptor. \
+You must create python venv and install dependencies in [wren-modeling-py](../wren-modeling-py) first.

+### Test and build
 - Execute `just install` to install the dependencies
 - Execute `just test` to run the tests
 - Create `.env` file and fill in the environment variables